EliasVal/ITAConverter/README.md

 > as the `LICENSE` suggets, basically anything.
 Just don't claim it as yours, and if you do modify it, keep it open source.
 5. What is that app icon?
 > Didn't know what icon to give it and I didn't really want it to have the default Electron icon, so I used my Discord Profile Picture :D
+6. If the WPF is so small, why did you got with Electron in the first place?
+> I wanted to do an ITA Converter for quite a while now, and I wanted to learn a bit of electron, and I knew JIMP could be great for the job too, so I just went with it, and also at the beginning I didn't expect the build to be that large 😅